techy-Nik/Git_commands_cheat_sheet/README.md

 It recursively searches the current directory for files ending with .log Command 8 : "xargs"
-It builds and executes command from standard input
+It builds and executes command from standard input Command 9 : "tar -czvf backup.tar.gz folder/"
+It compresses a folder into a .tar.gz archive